RealSput/WokeScript/README.md

 There is also a `pronouns` function, which returns the pronouns of a variable when they are unknown.

 # Note
 This is very broken currently and will probably error.
+Report issues at https://github.com/RealSput/wokescript/issues